- Business Advocacy

-Loveland boasts of 27 public parks that cover more than 700 acres of developed and undeveloped land.
-Three public golf courses offer scenic vistas, beautifully maintained greens and plenty of hills and interesting water hazards.
+Loveland boasts 27 public parks that cover more than 700 acres of developed and undeveloped land.
+Three public golf courses offer scenic vistas, beautifully maintained greens, and plenty of hills and interesting water hazards.

-The Hatfield-Chilson Recreation Center, located at 700 E. Fourth St., features a swimming pool with water slide, racquetball courts, basketball courts two hot tubs, a steam room, and a full fitness center.
-Call 970.962.2503.
+The Hatfield-Chilson Recreation Center, located at 700 E. Fourth St., features a swimming pool with water slide, racquetball courts, basketball courts, two hot tubs, a steam room, and a full fitness center.

-There are 13 and a half miles of paved trail beginning at Boyd Lake State Park winding through Loveland on a picturesque trail ending at the Big Thompson River along Wilson Avenue.
+There are more than 13 miles of paved trail beginning at Boyd Lake State Park winding through Loveland on a picturesque trail ending at the Big Thompson River along Wilson Avenue.
 The trail is used for biking, walking, running, skating, and rollerblading.
-Funded by Loveland¥s share of proceeds from the Colorado State Lottery, the trail provides protection of natural resources, education and improves quality of life and health.
+Funded by Loveland’s share of proceeds from the Colorado State Lottery, the trail provides protection of natural resources and education and improves quality of life and health.
 When completed, the project will provide 20 miles of off-street trails.

 Boyd Lake State Park

 Boyd Lake State Park is located in Loveland just north of Highway 34.
-This state park is a water sports haven for northern Colorado, attracting visitors who enjoy boating, water-skiing, swimming, fishing, wind surfing, bicycling, walking, hunting and wildlife viewing.
-The park also features campsites accommodating tents, pick-up campers, trailers and motor homes, picnic areas, volleyball court, horseshoe pits and playground area, two paved launch ramps, and a six-lane ramp.
+This state park is a water sports haven for Northern Colorado, attracting visitors who enjoy boating, water-skiing, swimming, fishing, wind surfing, bicycling, walking, hunting, and wildlife viewing.
+The park also features campsites accommodating tents, pick-up campers, trailers and motor homes, as well as picnic areas, volleyball court, horseshoe pits and playground areas, two paved launch ramps, and a six-lane ramp.

-Carter Lake, located in the foothills in southwest Loveland, three miles long and 180 feet deep at the deepest point.
+Carter Lake is located in the foothills in southwest Loveland, clocking in at 3 miles long and 180 feet deep at the deepest point.
 Boating, water skiing, sailing, scuba diving, windsurfing, swimming and fishing are water sports available at Carter Lake.
-Boat mooring, gasoline and boat rentals are offered at the Carter Lake Marina (970.667.1062).
-Open year round, hiking trails and horse trails are abundant on the 1,000 acres surrounding the 1,100-acre reservoir.
-Electrical, non-electrical and tent camping is on a first come- first served basis.
+Boat mooring, gasoline, and boat rentals are offered at the Carter Lake Marina (970.667.1062).
+Open year-round, hiking trails and horse trails are abundant on the 1,000 acres surrounding the 1,100-acre reservoir.
+Electrical, non-electrical, and tent camping is on a first-come, first-served basis.

 Devil's Backbone is a geological landmark on the western edge of Loveland just off Highway 34.
 Added to the county's open space in the fall of 1999, the Devil's Backbone offers 4.9 miles of trail, including a 3.5-mile loop trail for hiking and running, plus 15.1 miles of connecting trail to Lory State Park.
 Featuring towering rock formations, it is an ideal location to view wildlife.
 An interpretive brochure that corresponds with numbered stops along the trail educates visitors about the native flora, abundant fauna, impressive geology, and rich and colorful history.

-Ramsay-Shockey Open Space, across from Pinewood Reservoir, was purchased in 1997 to protect important wildlife habitat and to provide a buffer to Pinewood Reservoir.
-A four-mile trail allows hikers and mountain bikers to enjoy the surrounding valley.
+Ramsay-Shockey Open Space, across from Pinewood Reservoir, was purchased in 1997 to protect important wildlife habitats and to provide a buffer to Pinewood Reservoir.
+A 4-mile trail allows hikers and mountain bikers to enjoy the surrounding valley.

 Several smaller lakes sit within the city's boundaries.
 Boedecker Reservoir (2 miles west on First Street to County Road 21 then a half mile south) is a wakeless boating area.
-Sailboats and camping are prohibited, however, fishing, wildlife viewing and hunting for waterfowl and doves are popular activities at Boedecker.
+Sailboats and camping are prohibited, but fishing, wildlife viewing, and hunting for waterfowl and doves are popular activities at Boedecker.
 Lon Hagler Lake is also a wakeless boating area.
-Camping, fishing, wildlife viewing, an archery range and a nature trail are available with an annual or daily use permit.
+Camping, fishing, wildlife viewing, an archery range, and a nature trail are available with an annual or daily use permit.